 - As you know from leading tenant tours, appearances can be everything!
 You want your resume to look professional, appealing, and sleek.
 Use classy, understated colors and modern fonts for readability and a super-clean look.

 - In the interest of keeping your resume from getting over-crowded, you may struggle with nixing some of your best contract negotiations and property touring events.
 But don’t worry: You can use them to construct a cover letter and ramp up your credibility!

 - Use space on experiences, not objectives

 - Your resume can only be one page long, so make sure that every line of text counts.
 That usually means letting your experiences and skills speak for themselves instead of repeating them with a resume objective or summary.
 (Unless you’re new to leasing consultation.)

 - Attention to detail is key in your field—attentiveness to nonverbal cues during negotiations, and attention to minute contract details that can completely overhaul the meaning of a clause.
 Be just as careful while ensuring that your resume is error-free.

 While this isn’t always a concern for leasing consultants, it can sometimes arise if you’re specialized enough for many of your examples to risk sounding repetitive.
 Always go for quality over quantity and avoid redundancy—even if that means leaving some breathing room.

 If you take a break and look back at your resume with fresh eyes, only to be reminded of that one house you saw with a terrible paint job, dial it back!
-No, really: One color is usually enough to set off a good layout.
+One color is usually enough to set off a good layout.